-Important Swimming Tips for Parents Teaching Their Kids
+Swimming Tips For Parents

 Plan the lesson

 Before you go to the pool make sure you are prepared with the swimming skills and drills you want to work on.
 The learn to swim process for any stroke should follow the progressive steps of, water familiarisation, breath control, submersion, floating, propulsion and learning to breathe.
 Water safety skills will underpin all of these principals.
-Floating is the basis of all learn to swim so spend lots of time perfecting this step.
+Floating is the basis of learning to swim so spend lots of time perfecting this step.

 Set a routine and be consistent

 Children love routine and like to know what is going to happen.
 This is particularly important for timid or scared beginners as it helps them feel safe and in control.
 Having a specific start, middle and end to the swimming lesson will also help maintain their focus and concentration.

 Play and exploration are very important for children’s learning.
 Exploration will teach children their limitations and boundaries in the water.
 Alternate between exploration and structured learning e.g. after they complete 5 floats they can then choose a type of float that they want to do.
 This will help to keep them on track while giving them the freedom to explore.

 Circuits can help to maintain children’s interest in the swimming lesson.
 Circuits where you move from one activity to another feel less structured to the child.
 Make sure that you allocate plenty of time to the circuit so that your child has time to master the swimming skills.